francoismichel/ssh3-spec/draft-michel-ssh3.md

 ~~~~

-### Example: public key authentication using OAUTH2 and JWTs
+### Public key authentication using OAUTH2 and JWTs

 Classical public key authentication can be performed using the OAUTH2 framework {{OAUTH2}}:
 the HTTP Bearer authentication scheme is used to carry an OAUTH access token encoded in the JWT {{JWT}} format {{OAUTH2-JWT}}.